-Patricia Campbell has more than 10 years of experience counseling clients in all aspects of patent portfolio development in the pharmaceutical and biotechnology sectors.
-This includes for small molecule pharmaceuticals, antibodies and antibody-drug conjugates, antisense oligonucleotides, diagnostics, enzyme replacements, and in silico screening methods for drug identification and development, among others.
-She has prosecuted some of the most valuable patent portfolios covering approved products from several of the world's premier biotechnology/pharmaceutical companies, including BRINEURA®, EXONDYS 51®, FIRDAPSE®, IDHIFA®, ISTODAX®, KUVAN®, OXBRYTA®, PALYNZIQ®, POMALYST®, REVLIMID®, TALZENNA®, TYZEKA®, VANFLYTA®, VENCLEXTA®, and XYREM®.
+As a former associate professor of medicinal chemistry at the University of Washington, along with her more than 15 years of patent experience, Patricia Campbell provides impactful counseling to clients in all aspects of patent portfolio development in the pharmaceutical and biotechnology sectors, including small molecule pharmaceuticals, antibodies and antibody-drug conjugates, antisense oligonucleotides, diagnostics, enzyme replacements, and machine learning/in silico screening methods for drug identification and development.
+She has prosecuted some of the most valuable patent portfolios covering approved products from several of the world's premier biotechnology/pharmaceutical companies, including BRINEURA®, EXONDYS 51®, FIRDAPSE®, IDHIFA®, ISTODAX®, KUVAN®, OXBRYTA®, PALYNZIQ®, POMALYST®, REVLIMID®, TALZENNA®, TYZEKA®, VANFLYTA®, VENCLEXTA®, XYREM®, and XYWAV®.

-Prior to practicing law, Patricia was a tenured associate professor in the Department of Medicinal Chemistry at the University of Washington, where she served as principal investigator on research projects funded by the National Institutes of Health and the Department of Defense.
+During her time as a tenured associate professor in the Department of Medicinal Chemistry at the University of Washington, Patricia served as principal investigator on research projects funded by the National Institutes of Health and the Department of Defense.
 Her research programs included structure-based drug design and mechanistic studies of drug-drug interactions.

 Patricia is a member of the American Bar Association and the American Intellectual Property Law Association.

 180-Day Notice of Commercial Marketing Mandatory Even When Biosimilar Applicants Do the "Patent Dance"